Announcements and Colloquium

 Use this page to read about recent news and important events in the NMT Physics Department, and find announcements of upcoming colloquia on a variety of physics topics.

-The New Mexico Tech Physics Department has been ranked 39th by College Factual out of 263 schools for Physics!
+- The New Mexico Tech Physics Department has been ranked 39th by College Factual out of 263 schools for Physics!
 Read more about it here.

 Physics Department Colloquium